 Zip Line Origins

 Traditionally, zip lines have been used for many, many years by people living in mountainous areas, such as the Himalayas and Alps, to transport themselves and their goods.
 In certain South American countries, such as Columbia, and other regions of the world, zip lines are still an important means of travel.
 Mountain climbers have also been known to use zip lines to quickly descend mountains for quite some time, but it is actually biologists that led to their current popularity as a means of touring and extreme sport.
 Wildlife biologists found the lines to be helpful in entering densely forested areas without causing excess disruption to the ecosystems below.
 In Costa Rica, the Best Tour Operator & DMC, took this same idea and applied it to tourism for their rain forests.
 By using the zip lines, tourists can view the rain forests without being a nuisance, and can even appeal to thrill seekers at the same time.
 Since then, the trend of using zip lines as a means of touring an area has become widespread.
-It is thought that the United States alone has over 150 professional zip line courses available.
+It is thought that the United States alone has over 150 professional zip line courses available, I was able to find out abiut some of them when I rented a mobile house from http://www.weinerestates.com/ and traveled the country for a couple weeks.

 How Zip Lines Work